-A number of indigenous communities are practicing and relying on traditional sealing (harp seal, ringed seal,northern fur seal).
-The potential decrease in population of these species, as well as shift of rookeries can have a negative impact on both cultural and economic parts of lives of indigenous societies..
-Though most of seal products (such as pelt, meat, oil) are produced and delivered to the market by commercial undertakings, some are harvested by indigenous seal hunters for local consumption, cultural use, sale and/or securing food supply.Potential impacts for sectors relying on marine transportation (fishing, shipping, energy and tourism) include fouling/blockages of propellers, cooling systems or other systems relying iniin seawater pumped into the vessel leading to mechanical problems, navigational hazards, and costs associated with repairs and down time.
-The extent of this impact needs special consideration in the Arctic because damage to vessels in harsh and hazardous sailing conditions coupled with the difficulty of assistance and rescue operations may present an additional hazard to human lives.
+A number of indigenous communities are practicing and relying on traditional sealing (including harp seals, ringed seals, and northern fur seals).
+The potential decrease in population of these species, as well as relocation of rookeries can have a negative impact on both cultural and economic parts of lives of indigenous communities and individuals.
+Though most seal products (such as pelt, meat, oil) are produced and delivered to the market by commercial undertakings, some are harvested by indigenous seal hunters for local consumption, cultural use, sale and/or securing food supply.

+Marine litter has additional effects on the cultural practices and the harvest of food of communities living in the Arctic.
+Examples of this are commercial fishing line entanglement on harvested marine mammals and the presence of plastic debris on culturally used areas.
+Communities identify sanitation and waste systems (such as landfills) as contributing to food insecurity because they impact the marine environment integrity and its biota (Inuit Circumpolar Council – Alaska, 2015)).

+Potential impacts for sectors relying on marine transportation (fishing, shipping, energy and tourism) include fouling/blockages of propellers, cooling systems or other systems relying on seawater pumped into the vessel, leading to mechanical problems, navigational hazards, and costs associated with repairs and down time.
+The extent of this impact needs special consideration in the Arctic because damage to vessels in harsh and hazardous conditions, coupled with the difficulty of assistance and rescue operations, may present an additional hazard to human lives.

-Plastic pollution can have direct and indirect effects on the mental health of those living and/or visiting coastal areas (Wyles et al., 2016).
+Plastic litter can have direct and indirect effects on the mental health of those living and/or visiting coastal areas (Wyles et al., 2016).
 Some of these effects are linked to the aesthetic value of coastal and marine ecosystems such that visitors may be discouraged from frequenting unsightly locations where plastics litter the shorelines (GESAMP, 2016).
-This may be especially true for the Arctic where one of the main appeals for visitors is the pristine character of the environment.
-Additionally, visitors to the Arctic expect the possibility of observing emblematic fauna linked to specific Arctic biodiversity, and, in particular, large fauna like cetaceans, seals, polar bears and birds.
-Witnessing the suffering caused by marine plastic pollution on individual animals or media attention on the matter can have detrimental effects on the perception of the Arctic region as an undisturbed destination.
+This may be especially true for the Arctic, where one of the main appeals for visitors is the pristine character of the environment.
+Additionally, visitors to the Arctic expect the possibility of observing emblematic fauna linked to Arctic biodiversity, and, in particular, large fauna like cetaceans, seals, polar bears and birds.
+Witnessing the suffering caused by marine litter on individual animals or media attention on the matter can have detrimental effects on the perception of the Arctic region as an undisturbed destination.
 The incipient and growing Arctic tourism and recreation sector may be affected if people are discouraged from visiting impacted areas.

-Marine litter is having an effect on the cultural practices and the harvest of food of communities living in the Arctic.
-Examples of this are commercial fishing line entanglement on harvested marine mammals and the presence of plastic debris on culturally used areas.
-Communities identify sanitation and waste systems (such as landfills) as contributing to food insecurity because they impact the marine environment integrity and its biota (ICC Food Security Report 2016).

 An economic cost that is already occurring is that of cleaning up Arctic shores, something which is normally borne by the public sector, civil society and individual citizens.
-Information on clean-up programs will be provided in the next sub-section but the information on the economic cost of beach clean-up is unfortunately not available for the Arctic.
+Information on clean-up programs will be provided in the next sub-section, but data on the economic costs of beach clean-ups is unfortunately not available for the Arctic.

-To our knowledge, the MARP project (www.marp.no) is the only existing effort addressing the assessment of socio-economic costs of marine plastic pollution in the Arctic and should produce some results by 2020.
+The MARine Plastic pollution in the Arctic (MARP) project (www.marp.no) is nowadays addressing the assessment of socio-economic costs of marine litter in the Arctic and should produce some results by 2020.

-4. Monitoring and Response
+III.4.
+Monitoring and Response